caiusCitiriga/crypto-core-services/README.md

 - fetch historical data
 - build realtime candles from first category data (realtime trades)
-- receive realtime prices updates for any supported symbol
+- receive realtime prices updates for any symbol
 - create custom time frames candles
 - track hundreds of symbols updates simultaneously on one or more time frames
 - receive realtime updates at each new tick